 - Double the speed (2x): theoretically, you can send the same BLE data in half the time, hence reduce the radio ON time, therefore reduce the power to half.
 This is supported in all nRF52 series by the 2Mbps BLE physical layer (2M BLE PHY).

 - Support for advertisement extensions: This is similar to the original broadcast role seen in Bluetooth 4.2, but with much higher throughput.
 This feature is actually the foundation of the later released Bluetooth mesh protocol ,which is covered in-depth in the Advanced Level of this course.
-The extended advertisement is supported in both nRF52840 and nRF52832 only.
+The extended advertisement is supported in both nRF52840 ,nRF52832 ,and nRF52811 only.

 Note: The first and the second feature can not be supported simultaneously in a single device role.

-Each of these two series ( nRF52 and nRF51) has three main SoC chips options with different package options as shown below:
+The nRF51 has three SoC chips options with different package options as shown below:

 The nRF5x SoCs are all-in-one solutions, with both flash and RAM memories embedded inside the same SoC die.
 Being a flash-based SoC this means that the firmware will be residing on a flash memory inside the SoC itself.
 When compared with other alternatives like ROM or OTP SoCs, flash-based SoCs are easier to work with, and allow update/patch firmware in the field.
 The nRF5x family support secure Over The Air Device Firmware Update ( OTA-DFU ).
 The entire firmware and/or communication stack updates are possible in the field, which is making these chips quite flexible and future-proof.